browniebroke/django-tinymce4-widget/README.rst

 as a file manager for TinyMCE 4 to insert images and file links into edited text.

 This version **does not** include any static files, it's using the TinyMCE `from the CDN`_ by default.
-As compared to the original fork, this package provides Django 1.7 support.

 **Warning**: TinyMCE 4 is incompatible with TinyMCE 3.
 Read `TinyMCE docs`_ for more information about how to configure TimyMCE 4 editor widget.